 And it’s a question that I myself never had an answer to… until I was 29 years of age… after being married for more than eight years, and having fathered 3 sons at the time.

-I, like many men, never had a father who prepared me, taught me, instructed me, or trained me in the ways of authentic manhood.
+I, like many men, never had a father who prepared me, taught me, trained me, or instructed me in the ways of authentic manhood.

 In fairness, my Dad, like most other Dads, never had a father himself who provided such things to him either.

-There’s a scene in the movie “Secondhand Lions” where a gang of youths (unfathered and uninitiated young men) encounter a real man… the character of Hub McCann, played by Robert Duvall.
+There’s a scene in the movie “Secondhand Lions” where a gang of youths (unfathered and uninitiated boys in young men's bodies) encounter a real man… the character of Hub McCann, played by Robert Duvall.

-I don’t want to give anything away in regards to such a powerful scene, but a few scenes later, Hubb McCann, having earned the right to speak into the lives of those young men, engages them in what seems to be quite a passionate monologue… though the viewer doesn’t get to hear what he’s saying.
+I don’t want to give anything away in regards to such a powerful scene, but a few scenes later, Hubb McCann, having earned the right to speak into the lives of those youths, offers them what seems to be quite a passionate monologue… though the viewer doesn’t get to hear the detail of what he shares with them.

 Walter – “What’s he saying to them?”